Dimensional Analysis- Principle, Example, Application, and Limitations

 Meaning of Dimension

-Dimensional analysis is the process of using known equivalent statements or conversion factors to convert between different units of a specific quantity.
-The dimensional analysis is also called the unit factor method and factor label method.
+Dimensional analysis uses known equivalent statements or conversion factors to convert between different units of a specific quantity.
+The dimensional analysis is also called the unit factor and factor label methods.

 For example- 365 days =? seconds